Consequences of sexually exploiting a child over a phone or computer

 It may seem as if the police and prosecutor have a cut-and-dried case when you are charged with internet sexual exploitation of a child.

-But our caring Colorado criminal defense lawyers are here to protect your rights.
+But our Denver Colorado criminal defense lawyers are here to protect your rights.
 We know that innocent people are often accused of internet child exploitation.

 It can be difficult to judge someone's age over the internet.
 Sometimes a person who turns out to be a child initiates the activity.
 Maybe someone else used your computer and you are a victim of mistaken identity.